Barbu Municipality

-Barbu is a former municipality in the old Aust-Agder county in Norway.
-Today, it is part of the is part of the town of Arendal in Agder county.
-The 15.3 km2 municipality existed from 1878 until 1902 when it was merged into the town of Arendal.
-The municipality was located just to the north of what was then the 0.34 km2 town of Arendal.
-The administrative centre of the small, urban municipality was called Barbu as well.
-Barbu Church was the church for the municipality.

-Today, the name Barbu refers to the village-like place located in head of the Galtesundet strait within the town of Arendal.
+Barbu is a former municipality in the old Nedenes county, Norway.
+The 15.3 km2 municipality existed from 1878 until its dissolution in 1902.
+The area is now part of Arendal Municipality in the traditional district of Østre Agder in Agder county.
+The administrative centre was the village of Barbu near the location of Barbu Church.
+Today the village of Barbu is a borough at the head of the Galtesundet strait within the town of Arendal.
 Barbu is also a parish (sogn) in the Arendal prosti (deanery) within the Diocese of Agder og Telemark.